marsbroshok/mlops-labs/lab-00-environment-setup/README.md

 ## Provisioning the lab environment

-Provisioning of the environment has been broken into two steps.
-In the first step you provision and configure core infrastructure services required to host **Kubeflow Pipelines**, including GKE, Cloud SQL and Cloud Storage.
-In the second step you deploy and configure **Kubeflow Pipelines**.
+Provisioning of the environment has been fully automated in the `./install.sh`.
+The script uses **Terraform** to provision and configure the required cloud services and **Kustomize** to configure and deploy Kubeflow Pipelines.

-The provisioning of the infrastructure components  has been automated with [Terraform](https://www.terraform.io/).
-The Terraform HCL configurations can be found in the [terraform folder](terraform).
-The deployment of **Kubeflow Pipelines** is facilitated with [Kustomize](https://kustomize.io/).
-The Kustomize overlays are in the [kustomize folder](kustomize).
+The script goes through the following steps:
+1. Enables the required GCP cloud services
+1. Assigns the Cloud Build service account the the project editor role
+1. Builds the custom container optimized for TFX/KFP development to be used with AI Platform Notebooks
+1. Provisions an instance of AI Platform Notebooks based on the custom container image
+1. Creates and configures two service accounts:
+    - A service account for GKE worker nodes
+    - A service account to be used by KFP pipelines
+1. Creates a VPC to host a GKE cluster
+1. Creates a GKE cluster
+1. Creates a Cloud SQL instance
+1. Creates a GCS bucket
+1. Deploys Kubeflow Pipelines and configures the KFP services to use Cloud SQL for ML metadata management and GCS for artifact storage

 You will run provisioning scripts using **Cloud Shell**.

 **Terraform** is pre-installed in **Cloud Shell**.
-Before running the scripts you need to install **Kustomize**.
+The current version of `kubectl` installed by default in **Cloud Shell** does not support **Kustomize**. *When the default version of `kubectl` in **Cloud Shell** is upgraded to the version that supports **Kustomize** the below step will not be necessary and will be removed*.

 To install **Kustomize** in **Cloud Shell**:
 ```